 To find out if the KAMRA inlay is right for you, Dr. Frantz recommends asking your eye doctor some of the following questions:

 - Do I have presbyopia or some other condition?

 - What are my presbyopia treatment options?

 - Are there options other than reading glasses and contact lenses?

-For more information on presbyopia and the KAMRA inlay or to make an appointment at call the main office at 418.0999 or click here.
+For more information on presbyopia and the KAMRA inlay or to make an appointment at the main office call at 239.418.0999 or click here.